Skip to content

 Insurance claim guide

-Round Rock's moderate contractor market experiences 2–4-week backlogs following major hail events, requiring homeowners to plan accordingly.
-The city sees moderate storm chaser activity after regional storms, making contractor verification essential.
-Texas Insurance Code § 707.002 prohibits roofing contractors from offering to waive, absorb, or offset insurance deductibles, with violations carrying Class B misdemeanor penalties for both contractors and participating homeowners.
+Round Rock's moderate contractor market density means homeowners typically face 2-4 week backlogs for repairs following major hail events.
+The area experiences moderate storm chaser activity after regional storms, making contractor verification crucial.
+Texas Insurance Code § 707.002 prohibits contractors from offering to pay, waive, or absorb homeowner deductibles, with violations carrying Class B misdemeanor penalties including up to 180 days in jail and $2,000 fines for both contractors and participating homeowners.

 Full 10-step claim guide for Round Rock